 The glory days:

-The first sultan of the Khalji dynasty, Alauddin Khalji constructed a huge tank called Hauz-i-Alai to supply water to the new capital he was building at the nearby Siri fort (3rd city of Delhi).
+The first sultan of the Khalji dynasty, Alauddin Khalji constructed a huge tank called Hauz-i-Alai to supply water to the new capital he was building at the nearby Siri fort (2nd capital city of Delhi).
 In a later period, Firozshah Tughlaq of the Tughlaq dynasty renovated the tank and built a number of structures around it.
 The prominent ones are a madrasa, a mosque, several pavilions and his own tomb.
 The tank is now called Hauz Khas (In Persian, Hauz means tank and Khas means royal), or the Royal Tank.
 In those days, it was a place of importance for educational, spiritual and recreational purposes.

 In the post-independence era: